National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

     **_Building on the experience across and within networks._**
     Outside N3C, the experience of OHDSI, in particular, will be referenced below.
-    Within N3C, discussions and work within Domain Teams enriched by individuals’ experiences in a wide variety of studies and research configurations.
+    Within N3C, discussions and work within Domain Teams enriched by individuals' experiences in a wide variety of studies and research configurations.

     **_Anticipate analytic problems before they arise._**